Business Policies and Procedures Manual

 If a background check is required, the HR Partner/Academic HR Partner is responsible for notifying HRS after the finalist applicants are identified.
 HRS is responsible for initiating the background checks.

-Positions with Access to Personally Identifiable Information (PII)
+6.1.a Positions with Access to Personally Identifiable Information (PII)

 If a candidate is hired into a position with a security role that has access to personally identifiable information (PII), the hiring department must ensure a background check is done and the new employee completes FERPA training.